Greeks head to polls, no outright winner seen | Politics

 - Greece

-Polling stations opened at 0700 local time (0400 GMT) and are due to close at 1600 GMT.
-Just under 10 million Greeks have the right to vote.
-An exit poll by six polling agencies will be released at 1900 GMT.
 New Democracy, headed by Prime Minister Kyriakos Mitsotakis, is polling between 31-38%, followed by opposition leftist Syriza, trailing by 4-7 points.
 Pollsters say a party would need more than 45 percent to win outright.
+Voting ends at 1600 GMT.

 A cost of living crisis has taken centre stage in the campaign, with parties trying to woo voters with pledges to increase the minimum wage and create jobs.
-Spiralling prices has had a profound impact on Greeks, whose living standards plunged during a decade-long debt crisis.
-An inconclusive vote will trigger days of consultations among political parties to hammer out common ground to co-habitate in government.
+Spiralling prices have had a profound impact on Greeks, whose living standards plunged during a decade-long debt crisis.
+"We are business owners, we want (the winner) to help us with our business, with our financial situation, so we can survive," said shopkeeper Vicky, 69, after casting her vote.

+After Greece almost crashed out of the euro at the peak of its debt crisis in 2015, Mitsotakis, elected in 2019, has portrayed himself as a safe pair of hands in his campaign to win the votes of just under 10 million Greeks.
+"Today we vote for the future," Mitsotakis said after voting.
+"Today the country's government responsibility has been passed on to you, the people, but I'm certain that tomorrow an even better day will dawn for our country."

+His administration, however, took the brunt of public outrage over a Feb.
+28 rail crash killing 57 people, and a wiretapping scandal targeting politicians.
+Another voter, Theodosius, 54, said: "In areas such as democracy, freedom, everyday life, dignity, working conditions, we are going backwards very quickly, we have to try and do something."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)